JuliaPluto/featured/README.md

 #> license_url = "https://github.com/JuliaPluto/featured/blob/2a6a9664e5428b37abe4957c1dca0994f4a8b7fd/LICENSES/Unlicense"
 ```

-This means that the notebook is authored by Pluto.jl, and it is shared under the _Unlicense_, and the full text is available at the linked url.
+In this case, the notebook is authored by Pluto.jl, it is shared under the _Unlicense_, and the full text is available at the linked url.
 This link leads to the [LICENSES/Unlicense](/LICENSES/Unlicense) file in this repository.

 If you're adding a notebook of your own, see [CONTRIBUTING](/CONTRIBUTING.md) for more information about licensing.